codio-content/Coding_with_Javascript-Conditional_statements/.guides/content/Conditions-in-code-c5eb.md

-Now let's see how that chart is written in Javascript, which you can see on the left.
+Now let's see how that chart is written in JavaScript, which you can see on the left.

 {Run the code}(node run-user.js content/02-if1/if1.js 20)